rolod0x/rolod0x/README.md

 - Automatically translates blockchain addresses to human-readable labels.
 - Add entries directly from within a web page, by right-clicking on an address.
 - Instantly look up an address via a hotkey.
+- Quick actions to copy addresses, search, or view on block explorers.
 - Works on any website.
 - Works on any EVM-based blockchain (and could easily support other chains in the future).